Donders-Institute/bidscoin/docs/workflow.rst

    Fieldmaps are typically acquired to be applied to specific other scans from the same session.
 If this is the case then you should indicate this association in the ``IntendedFor`` meta-data field, either using a single search string or multiple `dynamic strings <bidsmap.html#special-features>`__ to select the runs that have that string pattern in their BIDS file name.
 For instance you can use ``task`` to select all functional runs or use ``<<Stop*Go><Reward>>`` to select "Stop1Go"-, "Stop2Go"- and "Reward"-runs.
 NB: bidsapps may not use your fieldmap at all if you leave this field empty!

+   If the run-index or any other value is not what you want it to be, try using dynamic values, as explained in the `special bidsmap features <bidsmap.html#special-bidsmap-features>`__ section

 Step 2: Running the bidscoiner
 ------------------------------